 Special Committee.
-The special committee consists of Mr. Tianruo Pu, Mr. Stephen Tappin and Ms. Hui Huang.
-Mr. Pu is the chairman of the special committee.
 The special committee was formed on December 20, 2016, to review the terms of the proposed spin-off that was originally announced on September 30, 2016.
 See "Item 4.
 Information on the Company-A. History and Development of the Company-The Transaction."
 All three members of the special committee are disinterested.
-The board of directors has delegated the power and authority of the board to the special committee in relation to the proposed spin-off and the related proposal that we received on December 22, 2016, including the power to retain legal counsel, financial advisors, outside consultants or other advisors, to investigate the proposed spin-off and the related proposal and any other proposal that might be received in connection with the proposed spin-off, to explore, consider, review and solicit any alternative transactions that it deems appropriate, to negotiate the terms of the proposed spin-off and any alternative transaction, and to decide whether we should engage in the spin-off or in any alternative transaction and on what terms.
+The board of directors has delegated the power and authority of the board to the special committee in relation to the proposed spin-off and the related proposal that we received on December 22, 2016, including the power to retain legal counsel, financial advisors, outside consultants or other advisors, to investigate the proposed spin-off and the related proposal that we received on December 22, 2016, to evaluate the terms of the proposed spin-off and the related proposal and any other proposal that might be received in connection with the proposed spin-off, to explore, consider, review and solicit any alternative transactions that it deems appropriate, to negotiate the terms of the proposed spin-off and any alternative transaction, and to decide whether we should engage in the spin-off or in any alternative transaction and on what terms.